Get insider access

 • Limited cord range.

 The Shark Rocket is okay for cleaning cars.
-The HV302 variant comes with a Home & Car Detail kit to clean tight spots and use it as a handheld vacuum by detaching the extension wand.
-It has great performance on low-pile carpets, as it can handle most types of debris and is lightweight.
-However, its power cord is short, so you'll probably need an extension cord to reach every part of your car's interior.
+The HV302 variant comes with a Home & Car Detail kit to clean tight spots; you can also use it as a handheld vacuum by detaching the extension wand.
+Unfortunately, it has sub-par performance on low-pile carpets, as it can miss some debris of various sizes.
+Also, its power cord is short, so you'll probably need an extension cord to reach every part of your car's interior.

 Pros